Summer Reading Program

 Summer is a time for relaxation, spending time with family, and renewing friendships.
 It is also a time for our students to reflect on the lessons learned throughout the school year and to renew their commitment to be lifelong learners.
 As each student in Levittown has made individual strides throughout the school year, it is imperative that the students remain on this learning path, especially during the summer months.
 Current research shows that the average student will lose approximately one month of instruction during the summer break.
 To avoid this loss, it is imperative that students read over the summer to maintain comprehension and vocabulary skills, as well as to strengthen their ability to analyze information and think critically.

-Each student entering grades 6-12 is expected to read the book assigned to them.
-The assigned book list is as follows:
+Each student entering grades 6-12 is expected to read the book assigned to them or choose a book from their grade level book list.
+The assigned book list is oulined below:

-Entering English Grades 10 and 11: - Students are expected to engage in an independent reading experience where they choose their own book to read from the reading list for their incoming grade level.
-The Double Entry Chart is expected to be completed and handed into the student's English teacher upon the commencement of the 2023-24 school year.
-Please find the reading list per grade level at the right of this page.
+Entering English Grades 10, 10 Pre AP, and 11: Students are expected to engage in an independent reading experience where they choose their own book to read from the reading list for their incoming grade level.
+The Summer Reading Chart is expected to be completed and handed into the student's English teacher upon the commencement of the 2024-25 school year.
+Please find the summer reading book list for your grade level below.

-* Additional resources can be found in the link to the right on accessing e-books from the Library Media section of your high school as well as from the Levittown Public Library.
+* Additional resources can be found below on accessing e-books from the Library Media section of your high school as well as from the Levittown Public Library.

-Entering Grade 12: - Monsters and Heroes in Literature course: Monsters: A Bedford Spotlight Reader by Andrew J. Hoffman The College Writer course: When I Was Your Age-Original Stories about Growing Up edited by Amy Ehrlich
+Entering Grade 12: College Literature course: Monsters: A Bedford Spotlight Reader by Andrew J. Hoffman The College Writer course: See your assignment under the corresponding link below.

-*****Students enrolled in AP Capstone, AP Language, AP Literature, or the 12th Grade courses have specific books to read with an additional assignment.
-Please click on the links to the right to access these assignments.
+Students enrolled in AP Capstone, AP Language, AP Literature, or the 12th Grade courses have specific books/readings with additional assignments.
+Please click on the links below to access these assignments.

 Teachers are available to answer questions via EMAIL regarding the summer assignments as follows: